dasmer/opportunities/engineering-1/README.md

 With your solution, please include any instructions for configuring and running your program.

-# Get Started
+# Workflow

 1. Clone this repo to your local machine.

     `git clone git@github.com:daily-harvest/opportunities.git`

-2. Write your program in the `engineering-1` directory.
+2. Write your program according to the [#Challenge](#challenge) instructions above in the `engineering-1` directory.

 3. Add your instructions for config and running your program in the [#Instructions](#instructions) section below.

-4. Push your changes to a repo on your own GitHub account.
+4. Commit and push your changes to a repo on your own GitHub account.

-5. Share your repo URL with us once you're done.
+5. Invite the following GitHub users as Collaborators to your new private repo.

+    `gsarjeant`
+    `johnzanussi`
+    `r0mille`

 # Notes

 * Do not modify the `json` files in the `data` directory.
 * Keep your code as clean and readable as possible.
 * Bonus points for organization and documentaiton.
+* Bonus points for tests.

 # Instructions